 This article contains breaking news and events related to the current state of politics and the economy.
 While we try our best to keep our articles as up-to-date as possible, the ongoing effects of COVID-19 are happening in real time and information is subject to change.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 These links are provided for informational purposes and should not be viewed as an endorsement.
 No brands or products mentioned are affiliated with SoFi, nor do they endorse or sponsor this content.

 Terms and Conditions Apply.
 SOFI RESERVES THE RIGHT TO MODIFY OR DISCONTINUE PRODUCTS AND BENEFITS AT ANY TIME WITHOUT NOTICE.
 To qualify, a borrower must be a U.S. citizen or permanent resident in an eligible state and meet SoFi’s underwriting requirements.
 Not all borrowers receive the lowest rate.
 To qualify for the lowest rate, you must have a responsible financial history and meet other conditions.
 If approved, your actual rate will be within the range of rates listed above and will depend on a variety of factors, including term of loan, a responsible financial history, years of experience, income and other factors.
 Rates and Terms are subject to change at anytime without notice and are subject to state restrictions.
 SoFi refinance loans are private loans and do not have the same repayment options that the federal loan program offers such as Income Based Repayment or Income Contingent Repayment or PAYE.
 Licensed by the Department of Financial Protection and Innovation under the California Financing Law License No. 6054612.
-SoFi loans are originated by SoFi Lending Corp., NMLS # 1121636. (www.nmlsconsumeraccess.org)
+SoFi loans are originated by SoFi Lending Corp. or an affiliate, NMLS # 1121636. (www.nmlsconsumeraccess.org)